 4-2-4- Embedded specimens under uniform load over the entire length

-Figure 13: Simulations (g) of the rotation of the cross section, (h) of the deflection of the console specimen under uniform load (Figure 2d)
+Figure 13: Simulations (g) of the rotation of the cross-section, (h) of the deflection of the console specimen under uniform load (Figure 2d)

-Figure 13: these are the simulations (c) of the rotation of the cross section, (d) of the deflection of the console specimen under uniformly distributed load.
+Figure 13: these are the simulations (c) of the rotation of the cross section (d) of the deflection of the console specimen under uniformly distributed load.
 For the deflection, the values are included in the interval: [5.10-8; 1.1.10-6] m.
 We have the same shape as in Figure 7.

 4- COMPARATIVE STUDY

-In the analytical study, for the beam subjected to three-point bending, we initially observe a symmetry of the values consistent with the positioning of the action application points.
+In the analytical study, for the beam subjected to three-point bending, we initially observed a symmetry of the values consistent with the positioning of the action application points.

 For both cases, as the HDPE content increases, the measured quantities increase.
 The maximum rotation and deflection values are located at the ends and midpoints, respectively.

-The same observations are made for the bi-supported specimen under uniform load, in terms of variations relative to the HDPE content.
+The same observations are made for the bi-supported specimen under uniform load in terms of variations relative to the HDPE content.

 For the Cast3M simulations, we note that each case exhibits the same characteristics as the corresponding analytical case.
 For comparison, we present the results for CBP10 for the analytical analysis and the Cast3M simulation in Table 4.
 It clearly demonstrates the agreement between the two methods.